 Regional Development Minister Alannah MacTiernan MLC conducted a Regional Innovation Summit in Bunbury on 23 November, 2017 to kick-start this process.

 The Regional New Industries Fund was launched on 7 March, 2018 at Pollinators, Geraldton.
+The first recipient was announced on 25 July, 2018 as Geraldton-based Pollinators.
+Read more via the media statement.
 For more information about the program, click here.

 Innovation hubs bring a critical mass of people together, with access to expertise and facilities, making better use of talent and technology, and creating WA jobs.